JonathanArambula5/My-Projects/README.md

 Countdown Timer: A timer that counts down.

+Dogs Project: A website all about dogs.
+The website includes a background as an image, music & a section for games.

+Pokemon: A wepbage made for "Carl" and about his Pokemon.
+The website describes the creatures' skill set and includes games and music as well.
+Background images and colored nav bars are also featured to match the theme as well.

 Early Website Test: There used to be a better version of this website with images and more, but it got lost, so this is the early version.

 Gif Generator: Generates gifs with a search bar.